 The ATSC 3.0 suite of standards includes a wake-up function which enables a receiving device in “sleep” or “stand-by” mode to recognize the presence of an emergency alert and wake up to present the emergency message to the consumer.

 There are two bits in the bootstrap assigned to the wake-up function, which are defined in A/321.
-[2] The meaning of the settings of the two bits is described in A/331.
-[7]
+[2] The meaning of the settings of the two bits is described in A/331 [7].

 Emergency Alert Content Signaling and Delivery

 It is expected that broadcasters will continue to provide “burned in” text crawls relating to emergencies.
 The mechanism for overlaying a text crawl onto the video of the main program is out of scope of the ATSC standards.
 It is also expected that broadcasters will continue to provide an aural alert message in conformance with regulatory requirements in the United States, Canada, and other countries.
-The mechanism for including the aural text crawl in the audio content is defined in A/342.
-[16]
+The mechanism for including the aural text crawl in the audio content is defined in A/342 [16].

 In addition to the “burned in” visual and aural text crawl, ATSC 3.0 enables broadcasters to deliver supplementary emergency-related content such as evacuation maps, web pages, and more.
 A/331 [7] describes how such files are delivered in non-real time via broadcast and how the presence and location is signaled for such files which may be available in the broadcast stream or via broadband or both.
 A/336 [12] describes how this signaling can be retrieved by receivers that do not have access to all the signaling delivered within the broadcast.
 For example, receivers connected to a set-top box via HDMI that are receiving uncompressed audio and video may not have access to the full signaling offered in the broadcast.
 A/336 provides mechanisms for such receivers to recover the signaling and subsequently access the supplemental emergency content.